Receivership for Direct Lending Investments, LLC

 44. What is the value of the current Loan Portfolio and what is the plan for the portfolio?

-As reported in the Nineteenth Status Report filed with the Court on November 7, 2023 the Receiver expects to recover approximately 27%-34% of the March 31, 2019 reported par value of DLI Capital, Inc.’s (the Master Fund) investments in addition to the $31.7 million in cash on hand (or approximately 4% of the reported par value of investments) as of March 31, 2019.
+As reported in the Twenty-Third Status Report filed with the Court on November 1, 2024 the Receiver expects to recover approximately 27%-34% of the March 31, 2019 reported par value of DLI Capital, Inc.’s (the Master Fund) investments in addition to the $31.7 million in cash on hand (or approximately 4% of the reported par value of investments) as of March 31, 2019.
 Taken together, the Receiver expects to see a gross recovery amount equal to 31%-38% of the March 31, 2019 reported par value of investments.

 The Receiver continues to evaluate the asset portfolio and estimated recoveries which are subject to many different variables and factors in addition to considerations relating to the quality of the collateral and loans/investments, among many other potential issues.